Sony WH-1000XM3 finally surpasses Bose as best noise-canceling headphone

 Also worth noting: Sony now allows you to customize the automatic off function.
 Previously the headphone would automatically shut off after a short time to preserve battery life if you weren't listening to music.
 But now you can set it to stay on.
 This allows you to use the headphone's noise canceling feature even when you don't want to listen to music.

 I've only spent a few days with the headphone, so I'm not going to post a rating at this time.
-But until Bose updates its QuietComfort 35 ($329 at Amazon.com) -- it's due for a real upgrade and Bose has chopped its price by $50 to $300 -- Sony's WH-1000XM3 has taken over the title as the top noise-canceling headphone on our list.
+But until Bose updates its QuietComfort 35 (£280 at Amazon.co.uk) -- it's due for a real upgrade and Bose has chopped its price by $50 to $300 -- Sony's WH-1000XM3 has taken over the title as the top noise-canceling headphone on our list.

 Sony WH-1000XM3 specs